 To be a tactical agency has become plug and play.
 Collect a budget and spread that across Facebook, Google, and display… the end results simply determined by being in front of as many people as possible that meet your target audience.
-Sounds good until you realize what the other approach can be…
+Sounds alright until you realize what the other approach can be…

 The Rogue Way, on the other hand, is to reverse engineer out attention and intent to determine the proper sequence of channel, platform, and message.

-There’s a time and a place for both strategic and tactical agencies.
+There’s certainly a time and a place for both strategic and tactical agencies.
 If you just need the absolute best SEO shop, you might be looking for a tactical agency.
-If you just need a team that can pump out piece after piece of content to fit inside your existing approach, you’ll do well to find a tactical agency that does THAT and does that well.
+If you just need a team that can pump out piece after piece of content to fit inside your existing approach, you’ll do well to find a tactical agency that does THAT, and does that well.